By Sourya Reddy

 Several other states spoke about these same issues; while the access to schools had improved, resources were stretched thin and quality of learning suffered.
 It was to tackle these twin issues of low enrolment and excess schools, and in an attempt to raise the quality of learning, that consolidation of schools was proposed and taken up by different states.

 But just how effective is such a policy intervention?
 Are the learning factors sought by the 2009 RTE actually being achieved?
-How has this experience looked like in other countries?
 We explore these questions and weigh the trade-offs inherent to consolidating schools in part two of In Search of a Vaccine for Public Education.

 Featured image courtesy Save the Children.